alincode/youtube-playlist-markdown/README.md

     "TODO": false // option
 }

-// if you want get only one playlist const config = {
+// if you only want to get a playlist const config = {
     "GOOOGLE_API_KEY": "YOUR_GOOOGLE_API_KEY",
     "MARKDOWN_FILE_NAME": "generator.md", // option